List of The Lion King (franchise) characters: The Three Natives

 The Three Natives (both voiced by Jeff Bennett) are a trio of tribes who are really university students taking part in the "Be a Native" weekends.
 They have a leader (also voiced by Bennett) who is also a university student and usually precedes what he says with "Bungala, bungala."
-The natives first appear in the pilot episode "Boara Boara", where it is shown that they've once served a warthog king and they mistake and treat Pumbaa for said king while making Timon his servant.
+The natives first appear in the pilot episode "Boara Boara", where it is shown that they once served a warthog king and they mistake and treat Pumbaa for said king while making Timon his servant.
 Everything goes well until they make Pumbaa relight the fire and realize that he's an impostor when they see that he is unable to do so.
 After Timon and Pumbaa escape, the three natives shed their disguises upon getting tired of the leader's tendency to hit them in the head with his staff and return to the university.
 The leader orders them to return or else they'll lose their deposit.

 Aggressive, hostile and fiercely protective of their tribe, the natives will throw the perpetrator into a volcano if the king is not respected.
 They are also quite ruthless and greedy, as they steal a gold tooth that belongs to a beast and attempt to kill Pumbaa in order to remove his tusks.

 Smolder

-Smolder (voiced by Jim Cummings) is a grumpy and short-tempered grizzly bear who gets easily angered and threatens to harm anyone who gets on his bad side, such as when he is awoken from his nap or when someone gets his food order wrong.
+Smolder (voiced by Jim Cummings) is a grizzly bear who has severe anger issues and threatens to harm anyone who gets on his bad side, such as when he is awoken from his nap or when someone gets his food order wrong.
 His troubles typically come from Timon and Pumbaa, and with his strength, claws, and sharp teeth, he is capable of damaging objects, which he demonstrates as he warns the duo what would happen to them if they do anything to make him angry.
 Smolder is also willing to fight those who dupe him, as shown in "Jailhouse Shock" where his cellmate, Little Jimmy, takes advantage of his aggressive nature to get even with Timon and Pumbaa.

-Although menacing and dangerous, Smolder is genuinely a nice guy, as he shows sympathy for Timon and Pumbaa in the episodes "Ready, Aim, Fire", in which he reveals his name as Smolder (a parody of Smokey Bear) who dislikes fires and saves Timon and Pumbaa from being cooked by Quint, and "Stay Away from my Honey!", in which he develops a friendship with the duo.
-Smolder also has a romantic interest in a beautiful supermodel and spokesperson named Leslie Lambeau (voiced by Grey DeLisle), though it is unrequited due to the difference in species.
+Although menacing and dangerous, Smolder is genuinely a nice guy, as he shows sympathy for Timon and Pumbaa in the episodes "Ready, Aim, Fire", in which he reveals his name as Smolder (a parody of Smokey Bear) who dislikes fires and saves Timon and Pumbaa from being cooked by Quint, and he develops a friendship with the duo.
 In "Dapper Duck Burgers", Smolder is also shown to have a guilty pleasure for toys.